smac89/autodark-sublime-plugin/README.md

     See [link](https://www.sublimetext.com/docs/packages.html) for more info.

     _Note: The reason for using the name **AutoDarkLinux** is because that's the name this plugin was published under.
 It's also the name you have to use if you want to import other modules from within this package during development and at runtime._
+2. If the `sublime_lib` submodule is not ready, inside the folder, run the command:
+    ```
+    git submodule update
+    ```
-2. Enable viewing of commands and logs from the console.
+2. Restart sublime to make sure the plugin is loaded.
+Enable viewing of commands and logs from the console.
 Open console with `` Ctrl + ` `` and type the following commands:
     ```py
     sublime.log_commands(True)
     sublime.log_input(True)
     ```
-3. Start developing :hammer: (See more [docs](https://www.sublimetext.com/docs/))
+3. Start developing :hammer: (see [docs](https://www.sublimetext.com/docs/), especially [api_ref](https://www.sublimetext.com/docs/api_reference.html), and this [one](https://forum.sublimetext.com/t/solved-where-and-how-do-i-store-internal-package-settings/48843))
+3. Enable [`INFO`](https://docs.python.org/3.8/library/logging.html#levels) logging to see more logs in the console
 4. Commit changes
 5. Release a new version using the `release.sh` script
 6. Remove the symlinked dev package from the sublime folder